Abhang123/Market-Basket-Analysis-Project/README.md

 Python programming language is used.

-For database connection, Firebase platform is used.
+Firebase platform is used for database connection

 Visual Studio Code is used